-As pools open for the summer, the number of drownings goes up.
-According to Safe Kids Worldwide, two-thirds of all drownings happen between May and August.
-The Norton Children’s Hospital emergency department sees an average of 19 drowning victims a year in these months.
+Two-thirds of all drownings happen between May and August, according to Safe Kids Worldwide.
+The Norton Children’s Hospital emergency department typically sees an average of 19 drowning victims a year in these months.
 Sadly, most drownings are completely preventable.
 Know the signs of drowning.

-“There are some safety precautions you can take to prevent drowning, and they’re very simple,” said Erika Janes, R.N., coordinator of child safety programs for Norton Children’s Prevention & Wellness.
+“There are some safety precautions you can take to prevent drowning, and they’re very simple,” said Sharon Rengers, manager with Norton Children’s Prevention & Wellness.
 “It starts with knowing the signs of drowning, which are very misunderstood.”

 “The movies show drowning as very active and loud, when in reality, victims don’t usually call out.
 They also usually keep their hands down at their sides so there is no splashing.
 It happens in under a minute once a child begins to struggle.”